The 2024 ABSW Media Fellows have now all completed their placements with media outlets throughout the UK.

 Scientists propose lunar biorepository as 'backup' for life on Earth

 All ABSW Media Fellows undertook a day’s training before starting their placements, including practical work on making a podcast.
-They will also take part in a follow up and feedback day once their placements have finished.
 Fellows are expected to take the lessons learned in their placements back to their institutions to continually improve relationships and understanding between academia and the media.

 Thanks are due to all those supporting media fellowships in 2024 and to all our media hosts.